 The University, through the College [insert home College/School] xx (xx) and [insert hosting ANU College/School (Host)] have agreed to facilitate Your internship.
 Your obligations during the internship include:

-1. Confidentiality and Privacy
+1. Interpretation

-1.1 You cannot disclose any Host information or records (Confidential Information) obtained during the internship without prior written consent.

-1.2 You must take all reasonable measures to ensure that any Confidential Information accessed or held by You is protected against loss or unauthorised access, use, modification, disclosure or other misuse.

-1.3 You can only use the Confidential Information obtained during the internship for the purpose of performing the internship, and for the Internship Period.

-1.4 Any material You create that contains Confidential Information must be presented to Your Host Supervisor before it can be submitted for assessment, published or disclosed to a third party.

-1.6 You consent to your personal information and conduct being disclosed for the purpose of undertaking the internship.
+1.1 Where more than one student is a party to this Agreement, “You” refers to them jointly and severally and the students hold their rights under this agreement both jointly and severally.
+Obligations of the students are held severally.

 2. Intellectual Property Note: Option A is the default provision.
 Select one option only.

+Assessable Work has the meaning provided in clause 6.

-Intellectual Property (IP) means all rights resulting from intellectual activity in the industrial, scientific, literary and artistic fields including copyright, inventions (including granted patents and patent applications), trademarks (including registered trademarks and trademark applications), designs (including registered designs and design applications), circuit layouts and the like, trade secrets, know-how, and plant breeder’s rights.
+Intellectual Property (IP) means all rights resulting from intellectual activity in the industrial, scientific, literary and artistic fields including copyright, inventions (including granted patents and patent applications), trademarks (including registered trademarks and trademark applications), designs (including registered designs and design applications), circuit layouts and the like, trade secrets, know-how, and plant breeder’s rights, except for IP in Assessable Work.

+Internship, for the purposes of this Agreement, means the research project to be undertaken by You as described in Part B.

 Select either Option A or Option B and delete the other.